SiliconLabs/gecko-os-js/README.md

 device.ls({args: '-v'});
 ```

-A WiConnect command request object will be returned each time a command is issued to a device, and can be stored for later use, with the following methods:
+A ZentriOS command request object will be returned each time a command is issued to a device, and can be stored for later use, with the following methods:

 * `done()` - set promise function to be executed when a successful response is received (see below)
 * `fail()` - set promise function to be executed when a request fails (see below)